Créer un coin détente végétal chez soi : inspirations et astuces - Verdeia

 Space-saving tip

-6. Recommended plant selection
+6. Recommended Plant Selection

 Large silhouettes (anchor the space)

-Plant Visual effect Light Maintenance
+Plant Visual effect Light Care

 Soothing complements (texture & softness)

-Plant Asset Light Maintenance
+Plant Benefit Light Care

 Calathea lancifolia 'Insignis' Soothing patterns, velvety touch Light shade / partial shade Regular (slightly moist substrate)